awslabs/aws-saas-boost/README.md

 | services/tenant-service | Tenant Service manages tenants |
 | services/user-service | User Service manages system users (users of the admin web app, not tenant users) |

+## Cost
+You will be billed for the [various services](docs/services.md) leveraged by AWS SaaS Boost.
+Provisioned resources are tagged with "SaaS Boost" and each tenant's resources are also uniquely tagged to help you with [cost allocation](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/cost-alloc-tags.html).

+Each tenant you onboard into an AWS SaaS Boost environment will provision more infrastructure and will increase your costs.

+Note that the _optional_ Analytics and Metrics module will provision a Redshift cluster.

 ## Security

 See [CONTRIBUTING](CONTRIBUTING.md#security-issue-notifications) for more information.